Open Universe for Blazars

 We developed the NuSTAR_SPECTRA pipeline, which downloads, reduces low-level data, generates third level scientific products and performs spectral analyses for each source.

-We will use this pipeline to produce and release a complete and up-to-date science-ready catalogue of the spectral properties of all the blazars observed by NuSTAR.
+We have uses this pipeline to produce a complete and up-to-date science-ready catalogue of the spectral properties of all the blazars observed by NuSTAR.